effektif/user-docs/docs/process-builder.rst

 first define the process role, such as the *Support engineer* role created above, then on the form, under the *Reuse field* heading, select the role variable to add it to the form.

+Alternatively, you can first define the *Support engineer* role by adding a field with type *User* to the *Initial investigation* task’s form, and then select the *Support engineer* role on another user task’s *Assignment* configuration.